Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Stable singular complete intersection

 \end{section}

-\begin{section}{Complete intersection of three quadrics in $\PP^5$} Let $W= H^0(\PP^5,\cO_{\PP^5} (2))$ be the space of global sections of $\OO(2)$ in $\PP^5$.
-Since every complete intersection $X$ is determined by a net of quadrics $Q_1,Q_2,Q_3$, the complete intersection of three quadrics are parameterized by the Grassmannian $Gr(3,W)$.
+\begin{section}{Complete intersection of three quadrics in $\PP^5$} Let $W= H^0(\PP^5,\cO_{\PP^5} (2))$ be the space of global sections of $\cO_{\PP^5}(2)$.
+Since every complete intersection $X$ is determined by a net of quadrics $Q_1,Q_2,Q_3$, the complete intersection of three quadrics are parametrized by the Grassmannian $Gr(3,W)$.
+The moduli space of complete intersections can be constructed as the GIT quotient $Gr(3,W)^{ss}/\!\!/SL_6(\CC)$.
+In this situation, the complete GIT strata is very complicated.
+For example, see \cite{DM12} for the GIT stability of a net of quadrics in $\PP^4$.
+However, we are satisfied with the following result: